0xKolten/hacking-stellar-python-edition/1-accounts.md

 Private key: SBK4EAZIWXELREKEXP4WB6DCCMJH7SGTEQE2BJALA32VQQ4ADFAWJGOV
 ```

+Be sure to **save the keys you generate** somewhere liked a .txt file as we will be reusing them later.

 Awesome!
 We have an account, but before we can use it we need to register it with the testnet and fund it with lumens to satisfy the minimum account balance.
-(Be sure to **save the keys you generate** as we will be reusing them later.)

 What are lumens?
-The lumen, often abbreviated XLM, is the protocol token of the Stellar network.
+The lumen, often abbreviated XLM, is the protocol token of the Stellar network aka the *native* currency of the network.
 Anyone that wants to hold or move money on Stellar must also hold lumens.
+They are generally used to pay fees, but are also a functional currency on the network.

 **Note:** In order to prevent spam, Stellar requires accounts to maintain a minimum account balance that is calculated using the **base reserve** fee of 0.5 lumens.
 Minimum Account Balance = (2 + # of entries) * base reserve fee.
 Each additional entry reserves an additional 0.5 XLM.
 Entries include: trustlines, offers, signers, and data entries, but more on those later.